evereven-tech/horizons-omnichat/docs/local-diagnostics.md

 # Local Deployment Diagnostics Guide

-This guide provides a comprehensive list of diagnostic commands for troubleshooting the local deployment of OmniChatbot.
+This guide provides a comprehensive list of diagnostic commands for troubleshooting the local deployment of horizons.

 ## Environment Setup